 The rapid development of semiconductor technology made it possible to integrate data memory and protective logic onto a single silicon chip in the 1970s.
 The idea of incorporating such an integrated memory chip into an identification card was patented in 1968 by Jürgen Dethloff and Helmut Grötrupp in Germany.
 However, it was not until almost 15 years later that the great breakthrough was achieved with the introduction of the telephone smart card by the French company PTT.
 Several million telephone smart cards were in circulation in France by 1986 (Rankl and Effing, 1996).
 These first generation smart cards were memory cards with contacts.
 A significant improvement was achieved when entire microprocessors were successfully integrated into a silicon chip, and these chips incorporated into an identification card.
-This made it possible to run software in a smart card, thus opening up the possibility of realising high-security applications.
-Thus, smart cards for mobile telephones and the new bank cards (EC with chip) were realised exclusively using microprocessor cards.
+This made it possible to run software in a smart cards for mobile telephones and the new bank cards (EC with chip) were realised exclusively using microprocessor cards.